-Two bursaries of HK\$5,000 each to be awarded to students on the basis of financial need.
+A number of bursaries totalling HK\$20,000 to be awarded to students on the basis of financial need.

 Taiwan Ladies Association Bursaries

 Three bursaries of HK\$5,000 each to be awarded to female students with financial need and good academic records.